Yukaii/gakuon/README.md

     end
 ```

-Perfect for:
-- Language learners who want to maintain their Anki reviews while multitasking
-- Users who prefer audio-based learning
-- Anyone looking to enhance their Anki cards with AI-generated content
-- Learners who want to practice listening comprehension

 > [!WARNING]
 > This program would add extra fields to your card type!
 Understand what you're doing

-> [!NOTE]
-> Project status: Alpha, with a working CLI program

 ## Prerequisite